BANAAG-KYLE/BanaagKyleIT2104_ACPactivities/Labaratory Activities/readme.md

 **Code Summary:**
 Implements an algorithm to identify palindromic numbers through digit manipulation and comparison.
 The program processes integer inputs and determines if they read the same forwards and backwards.

+**Instructions for Reviewers:**
+- 🖋️ **Enter valid numerical inputs**: Provide integers to test the palindrome detection.
+- ✅ **Verify palindrome detection**: Ensure the program correctly identifies palindromic numbers.
+- 🔍 **Test with large numbers**: Input large integers to evaluate the program's performance with big data.

 #### Item 2: Dynamic Discount Calculator 💰
 **Code Summary:**
 Develops a sophisticated pricing system that calculates purchase discounts based on total amount.
 Features percentage-based calculations, decimal formatting, and an interactive retry mechanism for multiple calculations.

 **Instructions for Reviewers:**
-- 🖋️ **Enter valid numerical values**: Provide appropriate numbers when prompted to ensure accurate calculations.
+- 🖋️ **Input valid purchase amounts**: Enter numerical values representing purchase totals.
-- ✅ **Check discount calculations**: Verify that the discount applied matches the specified criteria based on the input amount.
+- ✅ **Check discount calculations**: Confirm that the program applies the correct discount based on the input amount.
-- 🔍 **Test limit conditions**: Validate the program using values at the discount boundaries to ensure accurate processing.
+- 🔍 **Test with boundary values**: Input amounts at the threshold of discount criteria to ensure correct application of discounts.

 ---